-Human Resource Generalist: Job Description, Requirements and Career Information
+Human Resource Generalist: Job Description, Requirements & Career Information

 Companies need to ensure that they hire and maintain the best talent available, and human resource generalists are charged with ensuring this.
 Training, interviewing and hiring are handled by human resource generalists, and they also oversee employee relations.
 This position requires a bachelor's degree at minimum, with higher executive positions needing a master's degree.
 Voluntarily certification is also available.